garygeo-19/OpenArtMix/README.md

                 function receiver(message) {
                 //do something here when a new image has been set in the frameCanvasIn. xxxxxxxxxx
-                //let the parent window know to update the size of the frame parent.postMessage('updateSize');
+                //let the parent window know to update the size of the frame contents: parent.postMessage('updateSize');
             }
 ```